lyynxxx/k3s-homelab/sops/README.md

 kubectl create secret generic sops-gpg --namespace=flux-system --from-file=sops.asc=flux-secrets.asc
 ```

-From now on, Flux recognizes your encrypted secret by the presence of a magical glyph—specifically, the sops: metadata block embedded in the YAML file.
-When it sees this enchanted signature, it knows, “Ah, this is no ordinary config… this one is sealed.”
+From now on, Flux recognizes your encrypted secret by the presence of a magical glyph — specifically, the sops: metadata block embedded in the YAML file.
+When it sees this enchanted signature, it knows, "Ah, this is no ordinary config… this one is sealed."
 Then it invokes SOPS during reconciliation, decrypts the values using your sops-gpg secret, and applies the result as if it had always known the password.
 No special annotation, no secret handshake—just proper encryption and a key in the right place.

-(Assuming all the secrets are in the secrets/<namespace/> fodler structure and target namespace is defined in the secret manifest.
-Place this into the cluster folder, where you connect all the other Kustomization objects to Flux)
+The final binding — a sacred connection between your secrets/ folder and Flux, so your encrypted secrets are always watched, decrypted, and applied without you lifting a terminal finger.

 ```yaml
 # k3s-homelab/cluster/secrets.yaml